aymanfarhat/Redditmon/README.md

 A Python module that runs as a service on a server and fetches the data related to the selected subreddits every interval of time and writes to the database.

 ### Webapp
-A single page application with Python's Flask as a back end and KnockoutJS on the client.
-Fetchs the data from database based on a query and displays it on a chart.
+A single page application with Python's Flask as a back-end and modular javascript for the front-end, along with using jQuery and Underscore.
+Fetches the data from database based on a form query and displays results on a chart with detail view for points.

 Setup
 ------